SplunkPy

 sid | The ID of the search for which to return results. | Required |

 limit | The maximum number of returned results per search.
-To retrieve all results, enter "0" (Not recommended). | Optional |
+To retrieve all results, enter "0" (not recommended). | Optional |

 #